aronwc/mlsm/papers/imran13extracting/rwang33.md

 They describe automatic methods for extracting information from microblog posts and focus on extracting valuable “information nuggets”, brief, self-contained information items relevant to disaster response.

 #Algorithm
+* hehe

 #Hypothesis
+Given the importance of on-topic tweets for time-critical situational awareness, disaster-affected communities and professional responders may benefit from using an automatic system to extract relevant information from the Twitter.

 #Data